vovuas2003/McEliece/readme.txt

 McEliece cryptosystem implementation

+Update: portable version is available!
+All functions in one file, build it into exe file (for Windows) with pyinstaller.
+New features and some improvements!

 Usage:
 0. pip install numpy and galois
 1. generate.py - generate and save public and private keys